mongodb/leafygreen-ui/.changeset/wet-hotels-listen.md

 - The default outline shown by the browser is no longer shown when a button is focused.
 Instead, a custom interaction ring will be displayed that conforms to LeafyGreen-UI style guidelines whenever the button is hovered or focused.
 - Button now has a `darkMode` prop which for now only controls the interaction ring color.
+- Button now has a `focused` prop which can be used to force the button to display as focused or unfocused.